 - Based on timely, open, and accurate information

-MBM is a resource for the Health Sciences as it serves as infrastructure for financial/data analysis, system/process development, and a forum for discussion and decision-making related to policy and planning.
-MBM balances its routine responsibilities, such as financial reporting, faculty reporting, and budgeting, with new projects and needs identified institutionally.
+MBM is a resource for the Health Sciences, which aids in infrastructure for financial/data analysis, system/process development, and a forum for discussion and decision-making related to policy and planning.